-Login to the Single Federal Government of Nigeria Window Trade Portal to Process Form M
+Login to Federal Government of Nigeria Single Window for Trade Portal to Process Form M:

 Now you are ready to start processing your Form M. I would rather display the steps as images with few write-ups as directions to give it a more practical look it rightly deserves.
 First of all, open the trade portal and login with your TIN as username and the password created earlier with FIRS.

 Once you have successfully logged-in, CBN Service homepage will be displayed.
 Furthermore, the upper right-hand part of the window will display your company name.
 I am using Vagmon Integrated Services for illustration purposes below.